fireproof-storage/fp-website/posts/introducing-vibes-diy-instant-apps-for-vibe-coders.md

 ![](/static/img/screenshot-2025-05-08-at-11.56.13 am.png)

-Watch Meghan, who only recently took up vibecoding, make a real, sharable app instantly.
+Watch Meghan, who only recently took up vibe coding, make a real, sharable app instantly.

 https://www.youtube.com/watch?v=7fMk0ICptrQ

 Not sure what you’d like to build?
 Take an existing app and remix it!
 All you do is tell Vibes DIY what needs to change.
 It’s seriously that easy.